The Axholme Academy: Comprehensive

+Academy

 The school was previously a community school administered by North Lincolnshire Council, North Axholme School was converted to academy status on 1 January 2012 and was renamed The Axholme Academy.
 However the school continues to coordinate with North Lincolnshire Council for admissions.

+Sports centre

+In early 1987 the school was planned to become a joint-use district sports centre, beginning around March 1987.
+There were 440 at the school in 1987.

 Structure

 The school is on the west side of the north-south A161, south of Crowle, and towards Ealand, to the south.
 An electricity transmission line passes east-west, close to the north of the school.

 Curriculum

 The Axholme Academy offers GCSEs and BTECs as programmes of study for pupils.